f44z/blog/content/pages/contacts.md

 socialImage: "/photo.jpg"
 ---

-Open to new initiatives.
-Ping me on discord @f44z#2520
+Open to new projects and collaboration.
+Ping me on discord f44z#2520